Telehealth addiction treatment, also called virtual rehab, has become a mainstream option for people seeking help with substance use disorder.

 Inpatient rehab is often the ideal option for someone with a severe addiction, particularly when they’re newly sober, in the early stages of recovery, or medically unstable.

-As this occured, many rehab centers developed and launched virtual outpatient programs, including virtual intensive outpatient and partial hospitalization (PHP) programs.
+Many rehab centers now offer virtual outpatient programs, including virtual intensive outpatient (IOP) and partial hospitalization (PHP) programs, as a permanent alternative or complement to in-person care.

 How Virtual Rehab Programs Work